Honeyguide Foundation - Wildlife Ranger Challenge 2023

 Support a unique conservation initiative empowering and uniting wildlife rangers across Africa.May 2, 2023, 3:21:18 PM

-For a year, the Makao rangers have not been paid their salaries due to the lack of funding from the ministry.
+Makao WMA is struggling to support their salaries due to the lack of funding making very little to support the operation.
 As a result, they are struggling to fuel patrols to protect endangered species in the area, posing a significant risk to wildlife conservation efforts.